MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 </figure>

 ## Application of Sonification and auditory display
-The applicatoiins of sonification is quite diverse.
+The application of sonification is quite diverse.
 It can set the eyes free as a replacement of visual information and serve as a powerful medium for visually impaired people.
-It is very useful in data mining that enable to see hidden patterns/informations.
-It also enable better monitoring of complex processes for eg. in analysis of Epileptic EEG as sonification helps to perceive dynamic changes in brain activity.
-Similarly, vocal EEG sonification helps to learn concepts from experience, measuring EEG of a person while sleeping etc.In the same way, Interactive sonification can substitute or amplify sensory information and can be used in rehabilitation, therapy, skills learning, sports performance etc.
+It can be useful in data mining enabling to see hidden patterns/informations.
+Similarly, it enables better monitoring of complex processes for eg. in analysis of epileptic brain activity as sonification of EEG helps to perceive dynamic changes in brain activity.
+Likewise, vocal EEG sonification helps to learn concepts from experience, measuring EEG of a person while sleeping etc. Moreover, interactive sonification can substitute or amplify sensory information which can be used in rehabilitation, therapy, skills learning, sports performance etc.

 ## Q&A

 The talks were very intresting and thus there were plenty of questions from both Oslo and Trondheim.
 One question was about the adverse effect of sonification that asked if it adds in noise pollution instead.
-In reply, Thomas said that it’s a frequently raised issue and it is not true.
-He gave an example of a supermarket where numerous scanners produce high frequency(~1000Hz) sounds.
+In reply, Thomas said that it’s a frequently raised issue which is totally untrue.
+He explained it giving an example of a supermarket where numerous scanners produce high frequency(~1000Hz) sounds.
 He arguied that sonification could result in better sound design that could rather change the harmful soundscape into more healthy, aesthetically more pleasing or entertaining.
-It could even be designed to serve multiple purposes like notifying users with various offers etc. Similarly, some questions were posed regarding sound design and reason for selecting particular type of sound.
-Thomas clarified that sonification design are meant for specific tasks under specific situation with specific audio context in mind.
+It could even be designed to serve multiple purposes like notifying users with various offers etc. Similarly, some questions were posed regarding sound design and reasons for selecting particular type of sound.
+Thomas clarified that sonification designs are meant for specific tasks under specific situation with specific audio context in mind.
 He added that, at times there could be conflicts or even trade-offs between aesthetic qualities and informative aspects.
 Therefore, he suggested that one should maintain a check and balance as it’s nature is often subjective and open ended.

 ### Final Reflections